Oh, the paperwork sealing your real estate deal seems to involve! Buying a home can appear pretty complicated.

 Does My Spouse Have to Sign Too?

 Even if mortgage or property title are in your name only, your spouse must consent to the mortgage.
 Your matrimonial home is shared property, which matters if you separate or divorce.
+Common myths about matrimonial homes.

 Is an Acknowledgement Different from Directions?

 Acknowledgments confirm in writing that you reviewed all the documents and they are accurate.
 Typically, you sign an acknowledgment before registering your mortgage or title transfer.
+Your right to information about your mortgage.

 Is Your Property Title Legal?

 Your home purchase is not legal until the property title is registered.
 That transfers interest in the title from seller to buyer.
+Get compensated if you are a victim of real estate fraud.

 Are You Buying a Home With Family or Friends?